Asabeneh/30-Days-Of-JavaScript/03_Day/03_booleans_operators_date.md

 const date = now.getDate() // return date (1 - 31)
 const hours = now.getHours() // return number (0 - 23)
 const minutes = now.getMinutes() // return number (0 -59)

 console.log(`${date}/${month}/${year} ${hours}:${minutes}`) // 4/1/2020 0:56
 ```

 🌕 You have boundless energy.
 You have just completed day 3 challenges and you are three steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

-# 💻 Day 3: Exercises
+## 💻 Day 3: Exercises

-## 1. Exercises: Data types Part
+### Exercises: Level 1

-1. Declare firstName, lastName, country, city, age, isMarried, year variable and assign value to it
-1. The JavaScript typeof operator uses to check different data types.
-Check the data type of each variables from question number 1.
+1. Declare firstName, lastName, country, city, age, isMarried, year variable and assign value to it and use the typeof operator to check different data types.
-1. Check if type of '10' is equal to 10
+2. Check if type of '10' is equal to 10
-1. Check if parseInt('9.8') is equal to 10
+3. Check if parseInt('9.8') is equal to 10

-## 2. Exercises: Arithmetic Operators Part
+4. Boolean value is either true or false.
+   1. Write three JavaScript statement which provide truthy value.
+   2. Write three JavaScript statement which provide falsy value.

+5. Figure out the result of the following comparison expression first without using console.log().
+After you decide the result confirm it using console.log()
+   1. 4 > 3
+   2. 4 >= 3
+   3. 4 < 3
+   4. 4 <= 3
+   5. 4 == 4
+   6. 4 === 4
+   7. 4 != 4
+   8. 4 !== 4
+   9. 4 != '4'
+   10. 4 == '4'
+   11. 4 === '4'
+   12. Find the length of python and jargon and make a falsy comparison statement.

+6. Figure out the result of the following expressions first without using console.log().
+After you decide the result confirm it by using console.log()
+   1. 4 > 3 && 10 < 12
+   2. 4 > 3 && 10 > 12
+   3. 4 > 3 || 10 < 12
+   4. 4 > 3 || 10 > 12
+   5. !(4 > 3)
+   6. !(4 < 3)
+   7. !(false)
+   8. !(4 > 3 && 10 < 12)
+   9. !(4 > 3 && 10 > 12)
+   10. !(4 === '4')
+   11. There is no 'on' in both dragon and python

+7. Use the Date object to do the following activities
+   1. What is the year today?
+   2. What is the month today as a number?
+   3. What is the date today?
+   4. What is the day today as a number?
+   5. What is the hours now?
+   6. What is the minutes now?
+   7. Find out the numbers of seconds elapsed from January 1, 1970 to now.

+### Exercises: Level 2

 1. Write a script that prompt the user to enter base and height of the triangle and calculate an area of a triangle (area = 0.5 x b x h).